Shaurya-dub/spoonacular/README.md

-# spoontacular
-A recipe fetching app using the spoontacular API
 # spoonacular
+A recipe fetching app using the spoonacular API